mariorodeghiero/resume/Readme.md

 > Florianópolis - Brazil
 > Jul 2014 - Jun 2017

-- MyresponsibilityasanAnalystIIwastoberesponsibleformanagingallroutersintheclusterFlorianópolis-SCBrazilanddevelopingapplica- tions to guarantee the company’s SLA.
+- My responsibility as an AnalystIIwas to be responsible for managing all routers in the cluster Florianópolis SC-Brazil and developing applications to guarantee the company’s SLA.

-- IcreatedtwoprogramsusingJavascript,Python,SheelScript,HTMLandCSStomonitorallnetworkequipmentandtotestDNSnameserver resolution.
+- I created two programs using Javascript, Python, shell script, HTML and CSS to monitor all network equipment and to test DNS name server resolution.

-- Reducingtheresponsetimetoincidentsby50%andavoidingthatnoneofthe80equipmentwentunnoticedafteranalystconfigurationactivity
+- Reduce response time and prevent any equipment from going unnoticed after some analyst configuration activity.

 #### Claro - América Móvil